 Over the next three decades, he continued his work on his own, slowly sowing the seeds of a (now) dense forest spread over 550 acres.
 It is home to elephants, rhinos and Bengal tigers.
-He was recognised for his work by the President of India in 2015 and is expanding his afforestation work on other sand bars.
-He has been nicknamed as the Forest Man of India by India’s premiere educational institute, Jawaharlal Nehru University (JNU).
+He was recognized for his work by the President of India in 2015 and is expanding his afforestation work on other sandbars.
+He has been nicknamed as the Forest Man of India by India’s premier educational institute, Jawaharlal Nehru University (JNU).

 This story profiles the man who dreams of restoring Majuli with it’s forests and its animals and hopes to inspire the rest of humanity to do the same for the planet.

 Program Editor: Ryan Chua